-Receive from webhook
+Pull from webhook

-The flow will now have the test webhook data pulled into it.
+The Flow will now have the test webhook data pulled into it.
 Double-click on the Receive from webhook step to view it.
 This way, you'll get an idea of what the service's hook data looks like when its received and you can build out a flow that deals with it in the way you'd like.
 Please note that you must wait for a webhook to run at least once in order to go back to the flow's editor mode and see displayed hook data — otherwise, the step's display will be blank.

-- What is a Webhook?: Webhooks are how tools communicate to one another when an event happens.
+- What is a Webhook?: webhooks are how tools communicate to one another when an event happens.
 For example, if you have an online store and someone makes a purchase, a webhook could be sent from your payment system to your email tool confirming the purchase.
 The webhook would send information like the customer, items purchased, date, and amount charged.

-- Step Refresh Button?: The refresh button doesn't exist in this step since the data pulled in is triggered by an event happening on an external service and is sent over by webhook.
-In order for your flow to catch the hook data and pull it in, after you set up your sample flow and select "Update Live Version" to be redirect to the Dashboard page, don't return to the editor by selecting Editor mode until you see in the Flow History run log a blue webhook button next to an entry.
+- Step refresh button?: the refresh button doesn't exist in this step since the data pulled in is triggered by an event happening on an external service and is sent over by webhook.
+In order for your Flow to catch the hook data and pull it in, after you set up your sample flow and select "Update Live Version" to be redirect to the Dashboard page, don't return to the editor by selecting Editor mode until you see in the Flow History run log a blue webhook button next to an entry.
 Only after you see a blue webhook associated run log should you then select the Editor button and return to the builder.
-This is because if you clicked on the Editor button, you created a newer flow draft version that isn't finalized or published to catch the webhook data.
-Though the older flow version may run and appear in 'Flow History' run logs, you won't be able to view the data in the Editor mode since selecting that button overwrote the previous draft file the webhook sent to.
+This is because if you clicked on the Editor button, you created a newer Flow draft version that isn't finalized or published to catch the webhook data.
+Though the older Flow version may run and appear in 'Flow History' run logs, you won't be able to view the data in the Editor mode since selecting that button overwrote the previous draft file the webhook sent to.